 Food-to-go in London - latest trends and developments

-Off the back of a recent run of London safaris, we draw out some the key shifts under way across the food-to-go landscape.
+Following several recent London safaris, we draw out some the key shifts under way across the food-to-go landscape.

 1. The continuing growth of fresh focused, bowl led concepts